tomxp411/opcode-table-maker/Templates/template_65C816.md

   c = Carry
   e = Emulation Mode (0=65C02 mode, 1=65C816 mode)

-The emulation mode flags are the same as the 65C02:
+In emulation mode, the **m** and **x** flags are always set to 1.

+Here are the 6502 and 65C02 registers, for comparison:

 `nv1b dizc e`

   n = Negative
   v = oVerflow
   1 = this bit is always 1
-  b = brk: set during a BRK instruction interrupt d = Decimal Mode
+  b = brk: set during a BRK instruction interrupt
+  d = Decimal Mode
   i = Interupts Disabled
   z = Zero